UPCOMING EXHIBITION 30th April-22nd May 2020

 James is working on a series of paintings of North Norfolk, UK, which will be shown at John Mitchell Fine Paintings, Mayfair, in May 2020.
 In contrast to his exhibitions based on mountain landscapes these paintings will deal with horizontal compositions.
 The paintings are strongly influenced by the oil sketches of John Constable, which James has studied since a young boy.

-An exhibition of work from James’s studio, including ongoing landscapes and work for commissions.
-There will also be paintings from his projects with the British Secret Intelligence Service MI6, Aston Martin, James Bond, Queen’s Tennis Club and the British Army.
-The exhibition is intended to give a glimpse of the range of work James has created over the last ten years, as well as focusing on his landscape work which is central to his practice.
-Most work is for sale.
+This exhibition of work from James’s studio, included ongoing landscapes and work for commissions.
+There were paintings from his projects with the British Secret Intelligence Service MI6, HRH The Prince of Wales, Aston Martin, James Bond, Queen’s Tennis Club and the British Army.
+The exhibition was intended to give a glimpse of the range of work James has created over the last ten years, as well as focusing on his landscape work which is central to his practice.

 John Mitchell Fine Paintings 17 Avery Row, Brook Street, London W1K 4BF, +44(0)20 7493 7567 www.johnmitchell.net email: James Mitchell at firstname.lastname@example.org